The times, they are a-changing!

 Recommendations:

-Specifically, the software allows you to set up ‘app stacks’ to segment clients into buckets, depending on common/relevant app profiles.
-For example, you can set up a default app stack, which includes Xero, Dext, GoCardless, etc, and then, say, an ecommerce app stack, with additional apps used in space, such as A2X and Cin7.
+For example, you can set up a default app stack, which could include Xero, Dext, GoCardless, etc, and then you could set up a separate e-commerce app stack with additional apps like A2X and Cin7.

 2. Initial discovery